Law & Order: Special Victims Unit season 18: Guest stars

 On July 29, 2016, it was announced that then-Vice President Joe Biden would appear in the September 28 episode ("Making a Rapist") as himself to talk about the backlog of rape kits.
 Henry Thomas also appeared alongside Kelli Williams in the episode, Thomas portraying a convicted rapist who is exonerated after DNA is freshly retested.

 On September 8, 2016, The Hollywood Reporter revealed that Anthony Edwards would guest star on SVU.
 Edwards starred on the NBC medical drama ER as Dr. Mark Greene; in season four of the medical series, Mariska Hargitay guest starred as Greene's love interest, Desk Clerk Cynthia Hooper.
 Later, TV Guide announced that Edwards would be portraying Benson's very first partner out of the Academy, Sgt.
 Patrick Griffin in "Rape Interrupted".
 Griffin's son is the suspect in a rape investigation that puts Benson at odds with ADA Barba and Griffin.
 Hollywood Reporter announced that rapper-actor Wyclef Jean was guest starring in the episode "Broken Rhymes" (originally titled "Bad Rap") as a famed music producer whose client is embroiled in an assault case.
 Mitchell Edwards portrayed Hype in the episode as well.

 On October 11, 2016, Hollywood Reporter reported that Gary Cole would guest star as a politician whose campaign goes haywire when several women go public with damaging accusations.
 The character and the episode, titled "Unstoppable," drew comparisons to then-presidential candidate Donald Trump.
 The episode was originally scheduled to air on October 26, but was then delayed until November 16 after the election finished.
 The episode was pulled from the schedule a second time and is indefinitely shelved.

 Episodes

 Shelved episode

 "Unstoppable", written by Julie Martin and Rick Eid, inspired by the sexual misconduct allegations against then-presidential candidate Donald Trump and starring Gary Cole, was originally scheduled to air on October 26, 2016, but it was pulled from the schedule and has since been shelved.
 At the 2017 Television Critics Association winter press tour, Dick Wolf expressed his belief that the episode might air that spring.
-NBC currently has no plans to air the episode, therefore shelving it indefinitely.
+NBC currently has no plans to air the episode.